planetlabs/planet-mcp/README.md

 ### Customizing the tools
 If you'd like, you can enable or disable specific tools in the MCP server.
 For example, if you're only working with the orders tooling: You can start the server with just the that enabled:
-`--include-tags="orders"`
+`--include-tags=orders`

-If you want to keep the defaults, but disable a certain tool, you can: `--exclude-tags="destinations"`
+If you want to keep the defaults, but disable a certain tool, you can: `--exclude-tags=destinations`

 In order to disable more than one tool you can provide a comma separated list like:
-`--exclude-tags="destinations","moasics"`
+`--exclude-tags=destinations,moasics`

 By default, we have disabled download tools and the subscriptions tools, as we have found those tools don't work very well with LLMs at the moment.